Box Elder sailor serves in support of COVID-19 response

 Lt.
 Cmdr.
-Richard Maiatico, from Box Elder, S.D., a perioperative nurse (left), and Lt.
-Cmdr.
-Amanda Kuczka, from Kansas City, Mo., examine a high-efficiency particulate air filter before a surgery in one of 12 operating rooms aboard hospital ship USNS Mercy (T-AH 19) April 2.
+Richard Maiatico, a perioperative nurse from Box Elder, is serving aboard hospital ship USNS Mercy (T-AH 19).

 Mercy deployed in support of the nation's COVID-19 response efforts, and will serve as a referral hospital for non-COVID-19 patients currently admitted to shore-based hospitals.